-- A fire/explosion occurs on campus. - Individual informs MTC Security (738-7199) that a fire/explosion has occurred on campus.

-- Contact appropriate fire, medical, and law enforcement officials. - Go to the scene to clear individuals from the area and establish a security perimeter. - Contact the Director of Operations. - Determine with Fire Chief when building is safe to re-enter.

-- Confirm that appropriate law enforcement and medical assistance notified. - Notify Executive Council members. - · Notify Director of Public Affairs. - Notify AVP, Student Development Services (if student injured/involved). - Notify Human Resources Director (if employee injured/involved). - If appropriate, activate Critical Incident Response Team and establish the Critical Incident Command Center (CICC). - Notify Procurement Manager to facilitate emergency purchases as needed. - Act as on-scene commander unless relieved by law-enforcement, fire department, Red Cross, or other officials.
-In absence of Director of Operations, MTC Chief of Security will be on-scene commander.

-- Proceed to the Critical Incident Command Center. - Notify State Tech.
-Public Information Office. - Activate the news-media notification/communications plan. - Activate the internal notification/communications plan. - · Advise the on-scene commander as needed.

-5. Assistant Vice President for SDS/Director of Counseling and Career Services will (if student involved):

-- Proceed to the Critical Incident Command Center. - Assess critical incident and activate Critical Incident Response Team members as appropriate. - Obtain background information on any students involved. - Make appropriate notifications to family members of students involved. - Advise the on-scene commander as needed. - Coordinate appropriate support for students/family members via Critical Incident Response Team members.
+- 1. Triggering event: - A fire/explosion occurs on campus. - Individual informs MTC Security (738-7199) that a fire/explosion has occurred on campus. - 2.
+MTC Security will: - Contact appropriate fire, medical, and law enforcement officials. - Go to the scene to clear individuals from the area and establish a security perimeter. - Contact the Director of Operations. - Determine with Fire Chief when building is safe to re-enter. - 3.
+Director of Operations will: - Confirm that appropriate law enforcement and medical assistance notified. - Notify Executive Council members. - Notify Director of Public Affairs. - Notify AVP, Student Development Services (if student injured/involved). - Notify Human Resources Director (if employee injured/involved). - If appropriate, activate Critical Incident Response Team and establish the Critical Incident Command Center (CICC). - Notify Procurement Manager to facilitate emergency purchases as needed. - Act as on-scene commander unless relieved by law-enforcement, fire department, Red Cross, or other officials.
+In absence of Director of Operations, MTC Chief of Security will be on-scene commander. - 4.
+Director of Public Affairs will: - Proceed to the Critical Incident Command Center. - Notify State Tech.
+Public Information Office. - Activate the news-media notification/communications plan. - Activate the internal notification/communications plan. - Advise the on-scene commander as needed. - 5.
+Assistant Vice President for SDS/Director of Counseling and Career Services will (if student involved): - Proceed to the Critical Incident Command Center. - Assess critical incident and activate Critical Incident Response Team members as appropriate. - Obtain background information on any students involved. - Make appropriate notifications to family members of students involved. - Advise the on-scene commander as needed. - Coordinate appropriate support for students/family members via Critical Incident Response Team members.